awsdocs/amazon-appstream2-developer-guide/doc_source/managing-network-internet-default.md

 1. Choose a subnet for **Subnet 1** and, if desired, **Subnet 2**\.
 Choose **Update**\.

 You can test internet connectivity by starting your fleet, creating a stack, associating the fleet to a stack, and browsing the internet within a streaming session for stack\.
-For more information, see [Create AppStream 2\.0 Stacks and Fleets](set-up-stacks-fleets.md)\.
+For more information, see [Create AppStream 2\.0 Fleets and Stacks](set-up-stacks-fleets.md)\.

 ## Enabling Internet Access for an Image Builder<a name="managing-network-internet-dia-image-builder"></a>